tkhdyanagi/tkhdyanagi/README.md

 ### Welcome to Takahide Yanagi's GitHub!

-I am an Econometrician and a tenure-track Senior Lecturer at Kyoto University.
+I am an Associate Professor at Kyoto University.

 ### R packages